 Charlotte Nee and her husband David own The Nee Agency, an insurance agency in Edgewood.They have two children, Adelynn, Class of 2015, and Kellen, Class of 2019.
 Charlotte has been an active volunteer at East Mountain High School, especially for the speech and debate program, and also volunteers and substitutes at the Estancia Valley Classical Academy.

 Jim Smith, now retired, taught Science at East Mountain High School beginning in 2005 and joined the East Mountain High School Foundation board in 2006.
 Prior to working at EMHS, Jim taught at Moriarty High School.
 Before beginning his education career, he managed a petroleum engineering laboratory for nine years and a soils engineering laboratory for five years.
 In addition to serving the community through the East Mountain High School Foundation, Jim has also served as the Treasurer of the Board for the Wildlife West Nature Park in Edgewood.
 Jim has three sons.
 His oldest, Trey, is a graduate of the University of New Mexico and also works at East Mountain High School.
 Austin graduated from EMHS in 2010 and Brandon attended school in Albuquerque.
-Jim serves as the State Representative for House District 22.
+Jim serves as the Bernalillo County Commissioner for District 5 and is the former State Representative for District 22.

 2017 Schedule of Board Meetings